brunj7/CamelsQuery/README.md

 # CamelsQuery

-This package ease the processing of NCAR Catchement Attributes and Meteorlogy for Large-sample Studies (CAMELS) data using R using a set of USGS stream gages ([here](https://help.waterdata.usgs.gov/) for more).
-This package offers a function for downloading the data automatically, are it can be downloaded at the following site:
+This package eases the processing of NCAR Catchement Attributes and Meteorlogy for Large-sample Studies (CAMELS) data using R. It requires as input a set of USGS stream gages ([here](https://help.waterdata.usgs.gov/) for more).
+This package offers a function for downloading the CAMELS data automatically, a function to process CAMELS data and integrate them with USGS daily streamflow and water quality gauge data.

 CAMELS data: https://ral.ucar.edu/solutions/products/camels